 Epoxy Antifouling Paint

-Because it cures to a hard shell-like finish, epoxy antifouling paint can shrug off scratches and abrasions better than ablative paints, which makes epoxies extremely durable.
+Hard paints that cure to a solid finish and slowly release their biocide.
+They tend to carry a higher cuprous content.
+Because it cures to a hard shell-like finish, epoxy antifouling paint can shrug off abrasions better than ablative paints, which makes them extremely durable.

 Copolymer Antifouling Paint